Patrick-Gourdet/TaxDemo/README.md

 ##### Summary

-Remove header needed for authentication calls this is mainly for security reasons
+Remove header needed for authentication calls.
+This is mainly for security reasons.

 ##### Parameters